lukasrgr/humidity_control/README.md

 # humidity_control

 ## Basics
-This project aims at regulating our bathrooms humidity by controlling a dehumidifyer.
+This project aims at regulating our bathrooms humidity by controlling a dehumidifier.
-The humidity, temperature, current timestamp and the dehumidifyer status is written into a database.
+The humidity, temperature, current timestamp and the dehumidifier status is written into a database.
 Using an UI, the user can observe how these values change over time.
 ![Rendering of the physical hardware](./pics/case_rendering.PNG "Hardware rendering.")
 ![Installed hardware.](./pics/ttttt.jpg "Installed hardware.")